 Stops include the Brooklyn Heights Promenade and Brooklyn's most famous church, the Brooklyn Historical Society, and two private schools.

 After a stop at Fulton Ferry and a part of DUMBO (good ice cream and chocolate options, plus more shopping and food) , we see the new Brooklyn Bridge Park, built on old Port Authority piers and not without controversy.

 As we walk over the bridge, we get great views of the harbor and a chance to learn the bridge’s complicated, glorious history, the innovations behind it, and the family that oversaw it (and died/suffered during construction).
 Today, the Brooklyn Bridge remains a marvel and an icon, albeit one that requires ongoing repair.

 We end at City Hall Park, where there are many subway options, or a chance to walk around Lower Manhattan, including to Ground Zero.

 For those new to Brooklyn, please note this tour focuses only on a small piece of Brooklyn.
 For a more extensive introduction, I recommend the Brooklyn 101 tour, with the bridge as an add-on.

-Distance from Midtown Manhattan: 20-25 minutes
+Distance from Midtown Manhattan: 20-25 minutes by subway

 Basic tour length: 2-2.5 hours (see fees)